It starts with cuddling.

 Deaton full-out grins.
 Almost pityingly, but probably something else.
 "Do you really not know the answer to that, Derek?
 Surely you've smelled this before."

 Derek recalls and then represses a memory of his aunt, pulling his uncle's hand and placing it onto her belly.
 "That's not," Derek begins firmly over the sound of two dogs barking.
-A directed terror is whirring into his limbs, his chest.
-"It's different."
+A directed terror is whirring into his limbs, his chest; characteristically, he feels it morph into anger on its way out.
+"That's not the same.
+Why would that be the same?"
 There is a long pause (full of noise).
-"Isn't it?"
+"And," adds Derek, game and pulsating with rage, "why would I assume that was the case, even if it was, which it's not?"

-Deaton pauses for a long minute, swallows, considers his words.
+Deaton pauses for another long minute, swallows, considers his words.
 "Tell Stiles to come here," he says again gently.
-"If it makes you feel any better—and it might Stiles—go get a test from the store."
+Something else occurs to him: "If it makes you feel any better—and it might Stiles—go get a test from the store."

-"Just—" Derek's knees almost give out, so he sits in a chair.
+"No," Derek says.
+"That's not how that works.
+That's not how..."
+Derek's knees almost give out, so he sits in a chair.
 There's a stack of paper on it that crinkles under him, but he doesn't care.
-"Just a test, a normal—a normal test."
-Before Deaton can answer, Derek stands up again, wide-eyed, and runs out the door.
-Dogs bark emphatically as he rushes past them.
+"Any of this works.
+You want me to what, just go buy him a Clearblue from the Rite-Aid?
+This is ridiculous."
+Derek's starting to sound like Stiles.
+Before Deaton can answer, Derek stands again and stalks out the door.
+Dogs bark emphatically as he passes them.

 When he gets back, Stiles is sitting on Deaton's little metal examination table and looking deeply disgruntled.
 He's holding an ice pack to his head.
 "Derek," he says accusingly when Derek walks in.